justinbrush702/bioinformatics/assignment_4/README.md

 TODO:

-Figure out exactly how the files should be handled smallParsimony must be able to handle sequences longer than 1 printResults should be a function in printHelper Separate and sort concerns between printHelper and errorHandler All of large parsimony
+Figure out exactly how the data files should be handled smallParsimony must be able to handle sequences longer than 1 All of large parsimony